 Public and media relations

 Every company wants to tell its story.
 Sharing your story through business and trade media, industry analysts and social media are still among the best ways.
-News releases, interviews, contributed articles, blogs and social media campaigns help to get consistent messages out to target audiences and engage them in a two-way dialogue.
+News releases, interviews, contributed articles, blogs, and social media campaigns help to get consistent messages out to target audiences and engage them in a two-way dialogue.
 A blend of traditional and social media outreach will help the right people notice your organization.
 Here are a few examples:

-- Manufacturers Use Innovative Celanese Polymers to Keep Fluids, Materials and Power Moving (Celanese news release)
+- Manufacturers Use Innovative Celanese Polymers to Keep Fluids, Materials and Power Moving

 - AAA Northern California, Nevada & Utah Chooses PeopleAnswers to Select Employees to Drive Growth

-Preparing to tackle each potential issue before it becomes a crisis is critical for any organization whether it’s public, private, nonprofit, educational or a government agency.
+Preparing to tackle each potential issue before it becomes a crisis is critical for any organization whether it’s public, private, nonprofit, educational, or a government agency.
 Starting with a positive image will create the right foundation for rebuilding trust, and a strong social media presence will help get the facts out fast.

 Telling a company’s story well isn’t as easy as it seems.
-It takes knowing the target audience and telling your story in a way the right people will listen, understand and act.
+It takes knowing the target audience and telling your story in a sincere way so the right people will listen, understand and act.
 The best results are more than media mentions and articles.
 They also include your top messages.
 A client or industry influencer telling the story for you is even better.

-Writing doesn’t just mean choosing your words.
-It’s all about how those words make your readers feel and what they do in response.
-Whether it’s spoken words for a video script or speech or written in a news release, blog or brochure copy, there is an art to business writing that doesn’t include a collection of complicated words and difficult concepts.
+Developing content doesn’t just mean choosing your words.
+It’s all about how those words make readers feel and what they do in response.
+Whether they are spoken words for a video script or speech or written in a news release, blog or web copy, there is an art to business writing that doesn’t include a collection of complicated words and difficult concepts.

-Copyright © 2018 Carol Barreyre
+Copyright © 2023 Carol Barreyre